andialbrecht/sqlparse/docs/source/api.rst

   The width of the indentation, defaults to 2.

 ``wrap_after``
-  The column limit for wrapping comma-separated lists.
+  The column limit (in characters) for wrapping comma-separated lists.
 If unspecified, it puts every item in the list on its own line.

 ``output_format``